-Paul Reubens Net Worth: Paul Reubens, also known by his character/alter ego, "Pee-Wee Herman", is an American comedian, actor and television personality who has a net worth of $5 million dollars.
+Paul Reubens, also known by his character/alter ego, "Pee-Wee Herman", is an American comedian, actor and television personality who has a net worth of $5 million dollars.
 He is best known for appearing in a television show, live performances and movies as Pee-Wee Herman but has enjoyed a fairly successful career outside of that character as well.

 He was a student at Sarasota High School, where he highly active in the theater and served as the president of the National Thespian Society.
 He was accepted into the summer program for gifted high-school students at Northwestern University.
 He attended college at Boston University, and auditioned for multiple acting schools.
 Eventually, after rejections from schools including Juilliard and Carnegie-Mellon, he moved to California to attended the California Institute of the Arts.
 While at school, he worked in restaurant kitchens and as a Fuller Brush salesman, and also performed at local comedy clubs in the 1970s.
 He was a member of the Los Angeles improvisational comedy team The Groundlings for six years.